EmperorEntropy/PaletteSnap/README.md

 - `mixAmount`: amount to mix accent colors with chosen color for each iteration
 - `mixThreshold`: distance threshold for colors until mixing stops
 - `weight`: uniqueness weight for lighting optimization
+- `cache`: caches the palette according to the given name

 `extra` introduces extra colors with color harmony to improve color variety in the palette. `mix` refines the color palette by mixing the chosen colors with the original colors (red, green, etc.) to try to make them as close as possible to a "standard" colorscheme.